Pennsylvania: Help protect dogs, cats and other animals used in experiments

 Scientists are currently developing advanced non-animal technologies that rely on human biology rather than antiquated animal experiments.
 But until the day that humane methods have fully replaced animals, we have an obligation to ease the suffering of animals in laboratories and laboratory breeding facilities.

-In addition, the Beagle Bill (SB 381) would also:
+The Beagle Bill (SB 381) would:

 - Prevent laboratories from using state funds to support painful experiments on dogs and cats.